 - Establish cost-sharing arrangement between development and transit to expand scope of transit, such as providing developments that build less parking with more transit service if development contributes a percentage of savings from reduced parking costs towards transit operations or amenities.
-Long-term. 🤲 🖷 - Connect businesses with transit while in the development stage so that employment can locate employment in transit-rich, mixed-use areas.
-Long-term. 🐠 🔯 - Support transit agencies and municipalities in implementation of transit-oriented development (TOD) guidelines and policies, as well as Transit Revitalization Investment Districts (TRIDs).
-Long-term.
+Long-term. 😲 😭 - Connect businesses with transit while in the development stage so that employment can locate employment in transit-rich, mixed-use areas.
+Long-term. 🥶 🖄

-Implementation Partners: Transit Agencies, Municipal Governments, Developers, Employers, Investors, SPC.
+Implementation Partners: Municipal Governments, Developers, Employers, Investors, Transit Agencies.